 - Ask him to trim the excess contact paper around the clover and punch a hole near the top.

-- Open the small safety pin, and have him place the shamrock “charm” that he just made onto it.
+- Open the small safety pin, and have him string the shamrock “charm” he just made onto it.
 Use the colored beads to fill up the rest of the pin in a rainbow pattern.
 When it’s full, close it.

 - Using the pliers, unbend the coil on the large safety pin.
-This will allow him to put the beads all the way onto the pin and still be able to attach it to a shirt.
+This will allow him to put the beads all the way onto the pin and still be able to attach it to an article of clothing.

 - Fill it halfway with the green beads, and then thread on the smaller safety pin with the shamrock charm.
-After he fills it the rest of the way with green beads, he's all done!
+After he fills it the rest of the way with green beads, his pin will be complete!